nilesc/Long-Structured-Debate-Generation-and-Evaluation/README.md

 # debatesim

 debatesim is a project aiming to use deep learning techniques to help a program learn to make meaningful arguments in response to a prompt.
 It is based on the [fairseq](https://github.com/pytorch/fairseq) project.
+It does this by training on information gathered from the debate website Kialo.

 ## Scraping Instructions